pingcap/docs/tiup/tiup-component-cluster-display.md

 ### -N, --node

 - Specifies the node to query.
 If not specified, all nodes are queried.
 The value of this option is a comma-separated list of node IDs.
-The node ID is the first column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.
+You can get the node IDs from the first column of the cluster status table returned by the [`tiup-component-cluster-display`](/tiup/tiup-component-cluster-display.md) command.
 - Data type: `STRINGS`
-- Default: `[]`, which means all nodes.
+- If this option is not specified in the command, all nodes are selected by default.

 > **Note:**
 >